-Atlanta's population of about 450,000 represents the residents of the city proper, although the urban population is 4.9 million and the Atlanta metropolitan area is home to 5.45 million, making it the 9th largest in the United States.
+Atlanta's population represents the residents of the city proper, although the urban population is 4.5 million and the Atlanta metropolitan area is home to 5.6 million, making it the 9th largest in the United States.
 The Combined Statistical Area is even larger at 6.2 million.

 Meanwhile, Atlanta has seen the fastest growth in the proportion of whites in the city than any other US city.
 The white population grew from 31% to 38% from 2000 to 2010.

 The Western and Atlantic Railroad was approved in 1836 to connect Savannah to the Midwest.
 After the area was surveyed, the zero milepost was driven into what is now called Five Points.
-Just a year later, the area around this milepost had become a settlement, known originally as Terminus and later as Thrashervile.
+Just a year later, the area around this milepost had become a settlement, known formerly as Terminus and later as Thrashervile.

-Atlanta's population grew rapidly over the next decade.
+Atlanta's population proliferated over the next decade.
 During the Civil War, its railroads made it a hub for distributing military supplies, and the Union Army moved southward and invaded north Georgia in 1860.
 Four years later, Confederate General Hood ordered a retreat from Atlanta and all buildings destroyed.
 The next day, the Mayor of Atlanta surrendered the city to the Union Army.

 Atlanta Population Growth

 Atlanta is a rapidly growing city, and its metropolitan area exceeded 5.5 million for the first time in 2013.
-While the area's growth is not as high as it was in the 1990's and early 2000s, it's higher than the previous year and this growth is expected to continue as Atlanta attracts new people.
+While the area's growth is not as high as it was in the 1990s and early 2000s, it's higher than the previous year, and this growth is expected to continue as Atlanta attracts new people.

-Slow growth is normal for the United States, as the country is still recovering from te Great Recession.
+Slow growth is normal for the United States, as the country is still recovering from the Great Recession.
 Still, the U.S. Census Bureau found that metro Atlanta was the 6th fastest growing metro area in the country from 2012 to 2013.